-When you work in a field that can often be as subjective as graphic design (I don’t like that pink [it’s purple], can we use a different red, can you make that logo bigger without the pickles [the logo IS a pickle for a company called “Pickles Inc.”]) the directness of the feedback in comedy—did people laugh?—is very rewarding.
+Graphic design can be highly subjective (“I don’t like that pink.”
+[It’s actually purple.]
+“Can we use a different red?
+“Can you make that logo bigger, and without the pickles?”
+[The logo IS a pickle for a company called “Pickles Inc.”]) so the directness of the feedback in comedy — did people laugh? — is very rewarding.

 The 2-day class in D.C. was such a thrill I had to jump at the chance to take the multi-week SNL sketch writing course taught by him in New York.
 So at the beginning of 2014, I made the (again, “LUDICULOUS”) decision to hop on a bus to commute to NYC for a Sunday evening class.

 For 8 weeks I got very little sleep (save for the 4 hours I got on the bus), but I gained a lot of invaluable knowledge about the craft of comedy writing (and writing in general) and left the class with some work that I’m proud of.
 I also met some awesome people who I hope to still be in touch with for years to come.***